mikavir/casa-quest/README.md

 ## UX

-The inspiration for this idea originated from my recent experiences with house-hunting.
-I encountered a significant amount of data to consider for each property and initially resorted to organizing it manually on pen and paper, as depicted in the database below.
-However, I recognized the potential to streamline this process digitally for a more efficient experience.
-Upon researching existing services, I identified a gap in the market, particularly regarding apps tailored for house-hunters rather than solely surveyors.
-This realization prompted me to develop this app, aiming to enhance the user experience and simplify the house-hunting process.
+The inspiration for this idea came from my recent house-hunting experiences.
+Faced with a substantial amount of data for each property, I initially organized it manually using pen and paper.
+However, I soon realized the potential for a more efficient digital solution.
+This led me to develop this app, designed to streamline the process and enhance the user experience.

-The primary target audience for this service is individuals actively engaged in purchasing homes, seeking to mitigate any unforeseen or undesirable surprises that could potentially arise throughout the buying journey.
-To enhance user experience (UX) and design, I extensively researched various house-buying websites such as [RightMove](https://www.rightmove.co.uk/) and [Zoopla](https://www.zoopla.co.uk/) for insights and inspiration.
-I've been particularly impressed by the design of [Mr and Mrs Clarke](https://www.mrandmrsclarke.com/), drawing inspiration from their approach.
-The goal of this project is to elevate data organization and enhance the overall user experience (UX) to facilitate a smoother and more enjoyable house-hunting journey.
+The target audience for this application is people who are actively purchasing homes, aiming to avoid any unforeseen surprises during the buying process.
+To enhance the user experience (UX) and design, I extensively researched various house-buying websites, including [RightMove](https://www.rightmove.co.uk/) and [Zoopla](https://www.zoopla.co.uk/).
+I found the design of [Mr and Mrs Clarke](https://www.mrandmrsclarke.com/) particularly inspiring.
+The goal of this project is to improve data organization and elevate the overall UX, making the house-hunting journey smoother and more enjoyable.

 ### Colour Scheme

-Initially, these colors were selected to complement our logo.
+Initially, these colours were selected to complement our logo.
 The shades of green and their corresponding hues were chosen for their association with tranquility and harmony.
 This makes them ideal for a website dedicated to house hunters searching for their perfect, peaceful home.

 - Primary Color: rgb(250, 236, 217) - Hex: #FAECD9
 - Secondary Color: rgb(88, 126, 123) - Hex: #587E7B